alephjs/alephjs.org/pages/docs/advanced-features/use-deno-hook.md

 ## Caveats

 - When you passed the second parameter `true` to the `useDeno` hook, you can't not use the **Deno runtime** since the **callback** will be invoked in the browser.
   ```jsx
   const version = useDeno(() => {
     return Deno.version
   }, true)
   ```
   > ReferenceError: Deno is not defined.
-- To fetch data asynchronously, the `renderToString` maybe run repeatedly until all async data are ready.
+- To fetch data asynchronously in the build time(SSG), the `renderToString` maybe invoked repeatedly until all the async data is ready.